GluuFederation/gluu-gateway/kong-openid-rp/README.md

  --data 'config.authorization_redirect_uri=https://localhost:8443' \
 ```

-Successful response must confirm the API is added
+Successful response must confirm the API is added.
+It return unique plugin id(`id`) in response, which is use in logout request.

+During kong-openid-rp addition to /plugins keep in mind that oxd must be up and running otherwise registration will fail.
+It's because during POST to kong's /plugin endpoint, plugin performs self registration on oxd server at oxd_host:oxd_port provided in configuration.
+For this reason if plugin is added and you remove oxd (install new version of oxd) without configuration persistence then kong-openid-rp must be re-registered (to force registration with newly installed oxd).

 ### Verify that your resources is protected by kong-openid-rp
 Verify your resource is correctly proxied via Kong.
 Kong provide by default proxy on secure port 8443 means every time request is handle by kong first on port 8443.